Dr. Cecilia Martinez-Gomez is harnessing the power of bacteria to improve plant growth.

 Research at Martinez-Gomez’s lab aims to define how these bacteria use one-carbon compounds, which include greenhouse gases like methane, industrial residues like methanol and main components of pesticides.

-In addition to benefitting plant growth, Martinez-Gomez is studying how this bacteria converts these toxic compounds into products like biofuels and bioplastics.
+In addition to benefiting plant growth, Martinez-Gomez is studying how this bacteria converts these toxic compounds into products like biofuels and bioplastics.

 Martinez-Gomez also addresses another growing problem: landfill overflow, as the methylotrophs have the ability to also clean landfills of electronic waste.